A New Year of Nourishment: Nutritious Nourishment vs. Dirty Detox

 There is an overarching ethic – which gets its time in the spotlight at this time of the year – that we human bodies are walking dirt bags from years past and in order to start fresh, we must get clean first.
 But have we forgotten that our bodies are already doing this for us, cleaning, filtering, and ‘detoxing’ in our waking life and our sleep so that we can continue living each day as fresh, whole, human beings?
 Each hour of each day, the body produces brand new cells and turns the old ones into waste products.
 Every minute, 1,450 milliliters of blood circulate through the liver after having been ‘cleaned’.
 Every 11 months, we have a completely new body made up of those brand new cells.
 We are renewed, replenished, re-nourished.
 And we didn’t even have to ‘detox’.

 In the heroic tradition, which encompasses much of the alternative health world, pain is gain.
 Detoxing is purifying.
 The body is polluted, toxic, and sick, and only by hard work and careful cleansing can we get it clean again.
 We are filthy and must be controlled by regular detox rituals.
-Healing is the removal of everything bad from the body, and the addition of nothing.
+Health is the removal of everything bad from the body, and the addition of nothing.

 Resolve to Love Your Body for Its Pre-Existing Perfection

-Trusting the body to provide you with your own optimum level of in-house cleanliness is part of trusting the body to do its job perfectly, provided that we offer it enough nourishment in terms of food, medicine, and emotional and physical engagement.
+Trusting the body to provide you with your own optimum level of in-house cleanliness is part of trusting the body to do its job perfectly, provided that we offer it enough nourishment in terms of food, beneficial substances, and emotional and physical engagement.
 It is like trusting the body to breathe, pump, and circulate the appropriate substances for those precious few hours of sleep you get each night.

 This new year, consider resolving to love your body in its own perfect wisdom, rather than trying to scour every corner of it for bacteria and muck.
 The energy that you desire to put into detoxing is so valuable, but it would be so much better used in carefully choosing and preparing the foods that nourish your body, rather than trying to clear out any unwanted, invisible toxicity.

 Those bacteria that we loathe are the same ones that grow the garden of our gut flora, those microbes that we want to purge are the same things that build up our immunity to viruses, and there is a good chance those toxins that we perceive are long gone, having being evacuated by our body’s own miraculous built-in detoxification system.
 Loving and nourishing yourself is a commitment to self-acceptance and self-awareness.
-Trust that your daily nourishing habits, like drinking nourishing herbal infusions, consuming nutrient-dense food, and using herbal medicine when appropriate, are enough.
+Trust that your daily nourishing habits, like drinking nourishing herbal infusions, consuming nutrient-dense food, and using herbalism when appropriate, are enough.

 How Can You Nourish this New Year?